naja628/qwerasdf/README.md

 ## About
 `qwerasfd` is a GUI tool to make string mandala art designs. (pretty geometric art).
 It is implemented in python and depends on `numpy` and `pygame`.
-I put an MIT license in there in case you want to do something cool with the code.
+I put an MIT license in there just in case.

 ## Install & Run

 ### Short Version (for people used to python)
 Install with `pip install .`
-Run as `qwerasdf` or run the `run_qwerasdf.py` script which can be safely moved.
+Run as `qwerasdf` or run the `qwerasdf-run.py` script (requires prior installation; can be safely moved).

 ### 1. Make sure `Python3` and `pip` are installed on your system
 On windows just downloaded [the official latest release of python](https://www.python.org/downloads/windows/)